Car-Rental Costs

 Child-Safety Seats

 Every country has different requirements for child-safety seats; it's good to check the rules before you travel.
-Expect to pay about $50–70 to add a child-safety seat to your rental (if you're not bringing a child seat from home).
+Expect to pay about $15/day to add a child-safety seat to your rental (this fee is usually capped at $100 per rental).

 Automatics and Other Add-Ons

-You'll pay extra for a car with automatic transmission (about 50 percent more than the same car with stick shift), a GPS device (about $100 per week, though often included in more expensive models), winter tires (required in snowy conditions by some countries; often included in basic rental rates), and ski racks.
-Emergency roadside assistance is usually included in the cost of your rental to cover mechanical failure, but be sure to clarify this.
+You'll pay extra for a car with automatic transmission, GPS ($15–20/day, though more frequently included), winter tires (required in snowy conditions by some countries; often included in basic rental rates), and ski racks.
+Emergency roadside assistance for mechanical failure is usually included in the cost of your rental, but be sure to clarify this.
 Roadside service for a flat tire may or may not incur a charge; if you aren't comfortable changing a tire, ask about an extra protection plan.

 Pickup and Drop-Off Fees